dotnet/runtime/docs/design/specs/Memory-model.md

 ## Object assignment
 Object assignment to a location potentially accessible by other threads is a release with respect to write operations to the instance’s fields and metadata.
 The motivation is to ensure that storing an object reference to shared memory acts as a "committing point" to all modifications that are reachable through the instance reference.
-It also guarantees that a freshly allocated instance is valid (i.e. method table and necessary flags are set) when other threads, including background GC threads are able to access the instance.
+It also guarantees that a freshly allocated instance is valid (for example, method table and necessary flags are set) when other threads, including background GC threads are able to access the instance.
 The reading thread does not need to perform an acquiring read before accessing the content of an instance since runtime guarantees ordering of data-dependent reads.

-However, the ordering sideeffects of reference assignment should not be used for general ordering purposes because:
+However, the ordering side-effects of reference assignment should not be used for general ordering purposes because:
 -	ordinary reference assignments are still treated as ordinary assignments and could be reordered by the compiler.
 -	an optimizing compiler can omit the release semantics if it can prove that the instance is not shared with other threads.